isisanaya/repository-1.0/_texts/andTheSunRises.md

 - And everything that's wrong in the world,
 - {:.indent-3} The underground, upside-down, paranormal negativity,
-- Weighs itsel in, on the scale of my concious.
+- Weighs itself in, on the scale of my concious.

 - {:.indent-3} Hopefully bright light outweighs the heavy shadows of guilt.